ogparry1/Copay_Clone/README.md

-# Copay_Clone
+# Ezpay_Clone
-clone of copay.io for school project
+clone of ezpay.io for school project